KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/docs/worksheet/part_4_tally_correct_answers_&_show_results.md

-# Part 5: Tally Correct Answers & Show Results
+# Tally Correct Answers & Show Results

 Now you have questions and answers to create a quiz, but at the end of the quiz, the user won’t know how many they answered correctly.
 Add a counter that keeps track of the correct answers throughout a quiz and displays the results at the end!